-- Computer Systems - Computer systems includes any microcomputer (stand-alone or networked), workstation, mini-computer or mainframe computer used on this campus or accessible by way of networks, at other locations.
+- Computer Systems - Computer systems include any microcomputer (stand-alone or networked), workstation, mini-computer or mainframe computer used on this campus or accessible by way of networks, at other locations.

-- Computer Networks - Computer networks includes any local or wide area communications systems connecting computer systems as defined above.
+- Computer Networks - Computer networks include any local or wide area communications systems connecting computer systems as defined above.

 - Local Area Networking Media - Local area networking media may consist of copper wire, fiber optic cable, thin or thick wire cable which is used to connect one terminal, microcomputer, workstation etc. to another or to network interface equipment.